By Sandra L. Gottlieb, Esq., Condo and HOA Legal Counsel

 Objectivity of the Minute Taker is Essential

-The Secretary or other person taking minutes must be objective.
+The secretary or other person taking minutes must be objective.
 They must not express personal opinion, criticism or praise on anything recorded.
-Neither the notes or any tape recordings by the Secretary of the meeting are official records.
+Neither the notes nor any tape recordings by the secretary of the meeting are official records.
 Only the approved minutes of the Board meeting is the official record.
-Notes and tape recordings should be destroyed following approved minutes of that meeting.
+Notes and tape recordings should be destroyed following the approval of the minutes for that meeting.
 If any particular Board member wishes more detail, he or she can take their own notes so that they can remember what took place.
 These notes constitute personal records of the Board member and not official records of the meeting of the Board.